ipozdeev/it-skills-for-research/writing-with-latex.md

 ## custom classes and packages
-If you are not happy with off-the-shelf solutions LaTeX has to offer or have a strong preference for individuality in design, you can write your own packages and classes and `\usepackage{}` or `\documentclasss{}` them in the preamble of the document.
+If you are not happy with off-the-shelf solutions LaTeX has to offer or have a strong preference for individuality in design, you can write your own packages and classes and `\usepackage{}` or `\documentclass{}` them in the preamble of the document.
 [Here](https://www.overleaf.com/learn/latex/Understanding_packages_and_class_files) is a short explanation when to use which.
 A frequent reason to write a `.cls` is indeed:
 > [...] if a company needs branded reports that use a special font and have the logo of the company in the footer; you need a new class.